statichunt/statichunt/content/sponsors/become-a-sponsor.md

 - Support the ongoing development of this open source project
 </Sponsor>

 **Note:** If the sponsorship is not renewed after 1 month, the logo will be moved to the “Previous Sponsors” section.

-##### Custom Contribution:
+##### Custom Contribution

 Make a custom one-time or recurring contribution - <a href="https://www.buymeacoffee.com/statichunt " target="_blank" rel="nofollow noopener noreferrer"> Contribute </a>

 For general inquiries please get in touch at hey@statichunt.com